Youth After School Art Camp

 Youth Art Program

-Join our exciting Youth Art Program, designed for creative minds aged 8-14!
-Over the course of four weeks, participants will explore various artistic disciplines, including fashion design, graphic design, interior design, and painting.
-This program aims to help young artists build a diverse portfolio that showcases their unique talents and interests.
+Join our exciting Youth After School Art Program, designed for creative minds aged 8-14!
+Over the course of four weeks, your camper will explore various artistic disciplines, including fashion design, graphic design, interior design, and painting.
+We've developed an after school program to help young artists build a diverse portfolio that showcases their unique talents and interests.
 With engaging projects and hands-on activities, students will develop their skills, express their creativity, and gain confidence in their artistic abilities.

 Overview